RSE-Sheffield/RSE-Sheffield.github.io/pages/community/resources-and-equipment/index.md

 ---

-Here you'll find details of hardware and software resources that will be of interest to computational researchers, research software developers and research software engineers at The University of Sheffield.
+Here you'll find details of hardware and software resources that will be of interest to computational researchers, research software developers, research software engineers and data scientists at The University of Sheffield.

 ## Language and technology specific resources